pwrdrvr/lambda-dispatch/README.md

 # Lambda Dispatch

-**Stop paying for idle Lambda containers.
+**Stop paying for under-utilized Lambda containers and cold starts.
 Keep the warm ones busy.**

 Lambda Dispatch is a game-changing solution that maximizes your AWS Lambda performance while minimizing costs.
 It intelligently routes requests to already-warm Lambda containers, dramatically reducing cold starts and ensuring optimal resource utilization.